nats-io/nats-architecture-and-design/adr/ADR-32.md

 A group serves as a common prefix to all endpoints registered in it.
 A group can be created using `addGroup(name)` method on a Service.
-Group name should be a valid NATS subject, but cannot contain `>` wildcard (as group name serves as subject prefix).
+Group name should be a valid NATS subject or an empty string, but cannot contain `>` wildcard (as group name serves as subject prefix).

 Group should expose following methods:

-- `addEndpoint(name, subject, handler)` - registers new endpoint for the service.
+- `addEndpoint(name, handler, options?)` - registers new endpoint for the service.
-The endpoint subject should be registered on subject created by concatenating group name and endpoint subject: `{this.group_name}.{subject}`.
+By default, the endpoint should be registered on subject created by concatenating group name and endpoint subject: `{this.group_name}.{name}`.
+Alternatively, user may pass `subject` as an option, in which case service will be registered on `{this.group_name}.{subject}`
 - `addGroup(name)` - creates and returns a new group.
 The prefix for this group is created as follows: `{this.group_name}.{name}`.